-Dynamic Media Classic is an integrated, rich media management, publishing, and serving environment.
+Adobe Dynamic Media Classic is an integrated, rich media management, publishing, and serving environment.
 Rich media can be delivered to all marketing and selling channels, including the web, print material, e-mail campaigns, web portals, desktops, and devices.

-Upload your media assets to Dynamic Media Classic.
+Upload and manage your assets - Upload your media assets to Adobe Dynamic Media Classic.
 You can organize, browse, and search for assets on the system.
 You can also apply metadata to assets.

 Create rich media - Create different configurations of your assets such as eCatalogs, Image Sets, Spin Sets, Swatch Sets, Mixed Media Sets, basic Templates, and FXG Templates.

 Publish and administer - Publish assets to the Adobe Dynamic Media Classic SaaS network.
 Monitor the status of assets when they are published.
 Administer user rights and maintain security.

 Serve - Deliver media from Adobe Dynamic Media Classic SaaS network to web pages, applications, and mobile devices; the media are performance-optimized and are delivered with CDN caching.
 Adobe Dynamic Media Classic provides you with a URL for each asset.
 After you publish the asset, the URL becomes active.